rogerfranklin2/nowtv-react-toolkit/CONTRIBUTING.md

 ## Troubleshooting

- * if the tests or serer don't run, try :
+ * if the tests or server don't run, try :
    * `rm -rf node_modules && npm i`